Seven Oaks & Ross House Museum

 Elzear Goulet

 Monsieur Elzear Goulet was the first postman for the settlement, traveling from here to Pembina, North Dakota twice a month.
 This journey was 191 km, and Goulet would do it either by horseback or dog sled depending on the season.
 Unfortunately, in 1870, Goulet was murdered by the Wolseley expedition for his role in Riel’s government.
-Today there is a street in Ste.
-Boniface named after Elzear Goulet for his role in the city and provisional government.
+Today there is a street in St. Boniface named after Elzear Goulet for his role in the city and provisional government.

 Picture